 José A. Rivera (aka Proxemia) (he/him) is an artist, designer, researcher, and educator that works with sound, maps, and audiovisual media.

-Interested in expanded states of consciousness and the intersections between listening and place, his practice is expressed through electroacoustic music and experimental soundworks, multichannel installation and performance, sound design for film, location recording, geo-notational mapping, and visual design.
+Interested in expanded states of consciousness and the ecologies of listening and place, his practice is expressed through electroacoustic music and experimental soundworks, multichannel installation and performance, sound design for film, location recording, geo-notational mapping, and visual design.

-Most recently he was invited to MASS MoCA as an artist-in-residence and has served as a lecturer on sound and media at the School of the Museum of Fine Arts in Boston (Fall, 2019).
+Most recently he was featured as a composer in the National Arts Center (NAC) of Canada Green Rooms 2020 Climate Change Summit (Jun.
+2020), and was invited to MASS MoCA as an artist-in-residence (Jan.
+2020).
+He recently served as a lecturer on sound and media at the School of the Museum of Fine Arts in Boston (Fall, 2019).

 José is currently re-earthing in Vermont, helping out at an organic farm, and learning from the more-than-human world every day.
 He’s offering a course called Becoming Otherwise exploring individual and communal practices in expanded states of consciousness.
 Learn more here︎︎︎